betsalel-williamson/GenAIBusinessCardScanner/genai-docs/user-story-standards.md

 status: { status }
 date_created: { iso date LA timezone }
 date_verified_completed: { iso date LA timezone }
-touched: { a star is added here every day that we try to work on this story }
+touched: { a star is added here every day that we try to work on this }
 ---

 - **As a** {User Persona},